lm-sys/lm-sys.github.io/blog/2023-11-05-lookaheadattention.md

 **MT-Bench Results with LLaMA-Chat** [MT-Bench](https://lmsys.org/blog/2023-06-22-leaderboard/), encompassing a cross-area set of multi-turn questions, served as our testing ground for assessing Lookahead Decoding's overall performance efficacy.
 Lookahead Decoding achieves roughly 1.5x speedup across several model settings.

-**Code Infilling and Code Completion with CodeLLaMA**.
+**Code Completion with CodeLLaMA**.
 Applying Lookahead Decoding to CodeLLaMA on [HumanEval](https://arxiv.org/abs/2107.03374) also shows large speedups (i.e., more than 2x).
-In the code infilling task, the generation length is relatively short, and in this case, the speedup is relatively low because Lookahead Decoding requires a large number of steps to fill the window and carry it on smoothly.
-In code completion tasks, many repeated tokens appear in a generation, and the speedup is larger than other datasets.
+In code completion tasks, many repeated tokens appear in a generation, and the speedup is relatively larger than other datasets.

-**Instructional Coding Task and Math Problem Solving with CodeLLaMA-Instruct**.
-Finally, we evaluate Lookahead Decoding's performance on instructional coding tasks and solving math problems.
+**Math Problem Solving with CodeLLaMA-Instruct**.
+Finally, we evaluate Lookahead Decoding's performance on solving math problems.
 For the [GSM8K](https://arxiv.org/abs/2110.14168) dataset, we evaluated CodeLLaMA-Instruct on the first 1K questions.
-And the instructional coding task is evaluated on [MBPP](https://arxiv.org/abs/2108.07732).
 Results show that Lookahead Decoding can bring more than 1.8x speedups on these settings.

+**Per-Step Overhead with Lookahead decoding** Despite the wall-clock time reduction in the previous settings, Lookahead decoding actually requires much larger per-step FLOPs to achieve a #step compression.
+We set a guess token limit to limit the most number of guess n-grams per decoding step.
+The #token we need to decode per-step will be at most * (window + guess) * (level - 1) *.
+This number is approximately a multiple of the Vallina autoregressive decoding FLOPs.
+So we need to have roughly 120x extra FLOPs for 7B models (with level=5, window=15, and guess=15) and 56x extra FLOPs for 33B models (with level=5, window=7 and guess=7) in the previous experiments.
+Because of the memory-intensive bound characteristic of the LLM decoding, these extra FLOPs only bring little per-step cost and a visible step compression ratio, resulting in a notable speedup.

 ## Get started with Lookahead Decoding